 Diet | Herbivore |

-The silver color and shiny body with the translucent fin make them beautiful as well as desirable to keep in an aquarium.
+The silver color and shiny body with the translucent fin make them beautiful and desirable to keep in an aquarium.

 Silver Dollar is known for its schooling nature and is shy and nervous when kept alone.
-They are never aggressive neither to each other or any other fish.
+They are never aggressive, neither to each other nor any other fish.

-Their peaceful and herbivorous trait makes them an ideal companion for slightly smaller fish as well.
+Their peaceful and herbivorous trait makes them an ideal companion for slightly smaller fish.
 Likewise, they are top-dwellers making it easier to keep fish that prefer the mid and bottom section of the tank.

 But you have to make sure the lid is always closed so that your silver dollar doesn’t jump out of the tank.